Alan Hatherly

+Career

-Alan Hatherly (born 15 March 1996) is a South African mountain bike racer.
-He rode at the cross-country event at the 2016 Summer Olympics.
+Hatherly rode at the cross-country event at the 2016 Summer Olympics.
 He finished in 26th place with a time of 1:42:03.
+He qualified to represent South Africa at the 2020 Summer Olympics and completed the event, finishing in 8th place with a time of 1:26:33.

-In 2018, Alan achieved a bronze medal at the Commonwealth Games, subsequently going on to be crowned the 2018 Under 23 Cross Country World Champion.
+In 2018, Hatherly achieved a bronze medal at the Commonwealth Games, subsequently going on to be crowned the 2018 Under 23 Cross Country World Champion.

-In early 2019, it was announced that he would leave South African team, Team Spur, and ride for the Specialized Factory team for 2019.
+In early 2019, it was announced that he would leave South African team Team Spur, and ride for the Specialized Factory team for 2019.
 He moved to Cannondale Factory Racing for the 2021 season and beyond.

-He qualified to represent South Africa at the 2020 Summer Olympics.
+After the 2024 Olympics, Hatherly competed at the Mountain Bike World Championships in Andorra.
+He placed third in Cross-country short track behind France's Victor Koretzky and Great Britain's Charlie Aldridge.
+Later he won Cross-country Olympic event overtaking Koretzky on the last long climb.